 The Chabot-Las Positas Community College District hired/designated a project manager with experience in advertising and/or outreach to work with direction from the Chancellor's Office and oversee the day-to-day activities related to the project.
-The Chabot-Las Positas Community College District Project Manager and day-to-day liaison for the Career Technical Education Rebranding and Marketing Campaign is Jessica Sorensen.
+The Chabot-Las Positas Community College District Project Manager and day-to-day liaison for the Career Education Campaign is Mark Perry.
 The Chabot-Las Positas Community College District, with the approval of the California Community Colleges Chancellor's Office, reserves the right to approve a substitution of the Project Manager at any time during the contract.

-7. California Community Colleges Chancellor's Office Contract Manager & Campaign Manager
+7. California Community Colleges Chancellor's Office Contract Manager and Campaign Manager

-The Chancellor's Office and the Chabot-Las Positas Community College District have yet to designate the California Community Colleges Chancellor's Office Contract Manager for the Career Technical Education Rebranding and Marketing Campaign.
-Paige Marlatt Dorr, Director of Communications, is designated as the California Community Colleges Chancellor's Office Campaign Manager.
-The Chabot-Las Positas Community College District and the California Community Colleges Chancellor's Office reserve the right to approve any substitution of the Contract Manager or put the position on hiatus at any time during the contract.
+The Chabot-Las Positas Community College District has hired/designated a contract manager with experience in advertising and budget management to work with direction from the Chancellor's Office to oversee budgets, monthly billing, contract execution and oversight.
+The Chabot-Las Positas Community College District Contract Manager is Jessica Sorensen.
+Paige Marlatt Dorr, Director of Communications and Marketing, is designated as the California Community Colleges Chancellor's Office Campaign Monitor and will oversee all direction provided by the California Community Colleges Chancellor's Office.
+The Chabot-Las Positas Community College District reserves the right to approve any substitution of the Contract Manager or put the position on hiatus at any time during the contract.